eriksjolund/podman-nginx-socket-activation/README.md

 The reason that the unprivileged _user_ is able to run a socket-activated nginx container on port 80 is that the syscalls `socket()` and `bind()` were run by systemd manager (`systemd`) that is running as root.
-The socket file descriptor is then inherited by the rootless podamn process.
+The socket file descriptor is then inherited by the rootless podman process.

 Side-note: There is a [Podman feature request](https://github.com/containers/podman/discussions/20573) for adding Podman support for `User=` in systemd system services.